nolabelventures/nolabelventures.github.io/_posts/2023-03-25-my-journey-transitioning-from-late-stage-to-early-stage-vc.md

 date: 2023-01-11T08:42:15.227Z
 thumbnail: /assets/uploads/blogbanner5.jpg
 ---
-The transition from late-stage to early-stage investing proved to be a significant learning experience for me, and I'd like to share my journey.
+The transition from late-stage to early-stage investing proved to be a significant learning experience for me, and I'd like to share my journey.\
+\
+*b﻿y Ramzi Rafih*

 <!-- more -->